2533001180/roll20-macros/README.md

 ## FEATS

-You can use Strength, Dexterity and other stat checks in your macros.
+You can create interesting FEATS.

 <table>
   <tr>